Dipterocarpus tuberculatus

 Dipterocarpus tuberculatus (Khmer khlông, Indian English gurjuntree) is a species of tree in the family Dipterocarpaceae found in Bangladesh, Myanmar, Thailand, Cambodia, Laos and Vietnam.
-The tree is found in clear forests of plains, at altitudes up to 800–1,000 m.
+The tree is found in clear plains forests, at altitudes up to 800–1,000 m.
 It grows to a height of 5–25 m.

 The lipids and wood are used in the Indian subcontinent.
 Uses in Cambodia include: using the leaves for packaging and sometimes for covering huts; the wood, resistant to bad weather, is used to make beams, boards and for the manufacture of boats; and the roots are used in traditional medicine to cure fractures.
-At least recently, the tree is an important firewood source in some areas of the Cambodian province of Kompong Chhnang.
+At least recently, the tree has been an important firewood source in some areas of the Cambodian province of Kompong Chhnang.